uiqbal12/rideau-canal-monitoring/README.md

 ---

-## AI Tools Disclosure
+## AI Tools Used

-Claude tool was used for code generation and code understanding throughout different components as needed.
+- **Tool:** Claud
+- **Purpose:** Code generation, debugging, documentation, understanding generated code throughout components when needed
+- **Extent:** a skeleton given and asked to fill in the different functions and endpoints throughout different components, debugged with it when needed for desired outcome

 ## Running the Project